M66B/FairEmail/docs/FAQ-ar-rBH.md

 *Trust anchor for certification path not found*

-*... java.security.cert.CertPathValidatorException: Trust anchor for certification path not found ...* means that the default Android trust manager was not able to verify the server certificate chain.
+*... java.security.cert.
+CertPathValidatorException: Trust anchor for certification path not found ...* means that the default Android trust manager was not able to verify the server certificate chain.

 You should either fix the server configuration or accept the fingerprint shown below the error message.